ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How to Build a Multi-Tenant SaaS Architecture with Next.js + Node.js (2026 Guide) - <a href="https://medium.com/@chiragmehta900/how-to-build-a-multi-tenant-saas-architecture-with-next-js-node-js-2026-guide-92990c9b40b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How We Migrated A Production Codebase To A NestJS Monorepo - <a href="https://medium.com/@stephenilori458/how-we-migrated-a-production-codebase-to-a-modular-nestjs-monorepo-4ad1bc36e117?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `stephen ilori`**

-<blockquote>If you’re building a serious SaaS product in 2026,
-you will eventually face this question:
+<blockquote>Hi there!
+My name is Ilori Stephen Adejuwon.
+I’m a Senior Software Engineer with over 5 years of experience building and designing…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js Architecture Explained So Simply Your Grandma Could Get It - <a href="https://divyapawar43.medium.com/node-js-architecture-explained-so-simply-your-grandma-could-get-it-ab2930ca5c6b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Customer Service AI Agent with OpenAI and Node.js - <a href="https://pub.towardsai.net/build-a-customer-service-ai-agent-with-openai-and-node-js-847fe4dbeab0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Divya Pawar`**
+✍️ **posted by `Devashish Datt Mamgain`**

-<blockquote>​If you’ve ever looked up Node.js architecture, you were probably bombarded with daunting diagrams of the Event Loop, complex talk about…
+<blockquote>Customer expectations have fundamentally shifted.
+Shoppers expect instant, intelligent responses at 2 AM on a Sunday just as much as…
-Continue reading on Medium »</blockquote>
+Continue reading on Towards AI »</blockquote>

 <h3>3.
-Why Node.js Is Moving to One Major Release Per Year - <a href="https://wistkey.medium.com/why-node-js-is-moving-to-one-major-release-per-year-82b9d03e6cef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+100-Day Node.js Coding Challenge:️ Day 3 Mastering the Node.js Console (Beyond console) - <a href="https://onyxwizard.medium.com/100-day-node-js-coding-challenge-%EF%B8%8F-day-3-mastering-the-node-js-console-beyond-console-61d5ecc9c6d1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wistkey`**
+✍️ **posted by `Onyx`**

-<blockquote>The Node.js project is making a major change to its release strategy.
-Starting with Node.js 27, the JavaScript runtime will move from two…
+<blockquote>Welcome back to Day 3 of the 100-Day Node.js Coding Challenge!
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Natural Language to Database Operations: Designing AI Agents for Business Workflows in Node.js - <a href="https://medium.com/@gopaljee1992/from-natural-language-to-database-operations-designing-ai-agents-for-business-workflows-in-node-js-8d8e936d89a3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Setting Up a Nexus Repository with Docker and Pushing Images from Your Local Machine - <a href="https://medium.com/@shahtavkeer/setting-up-a-nexus-repository-with-docker-and-pushing-images-from-your-local-machine-a73d8c9fc1c0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gopal Jee Purwar`**
+✍️ **posted by `tavkeer`**

-<blockquote>A practical case study on converting human language into structured business actions using AI, Node.js, and domain-driven architecture.
+<blockquote>Docker Amazon Web Services AWS
 Continue reading on Medium »</blockquote>

 <h3>5.
-LLM-Assisted Refactors Without Regression: Golden Tests, Snapshot Strategy, and Contract Tests for… - <a href="https://medium.com/@thecodingdon/llm-assisted-refactors-without-regression-golden-tests-snapshot-strategy-and-contract-tests-for-9d488f1e469a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3-Part Series: Caching In Real Applications Done Right: Building a Generic, Typed Cache Layer in… - <a href="https://medium.com/@trinitietp/3-part-series-caching-in-real-applications-done-right-building-a-generic-typed-cache-layer-in-917dd0df0846?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Coding Don`**
+✍️ **posted by `Alabi Temitope David`**

-<blockquote>I’ve watched the same failure pattern repeat for years using the “old-school” way of work: a refactor feels “mechanical,” reviews look…
+<blockquote>Part 1: The Foundation — Pointer Keys, Two-Tier TTL, and Cache Invalidation
 Continue reading on Medium »</blockquote>

 <h3>6.
-CAP Now Supports ReactJS — With working demo + UI5 Web components - <a href="https://medium.com/@obarchristianc/cap-now-supports-reactjs-with-working-demo-ui5-web-components-c5942b827d67?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Part 3: Caching In Real Applications Done Right: Building a Generic, Typed Cache Layer in NestJS - <a href="https://medium.com/@trinitietp/part-3-caching-in-real-applications-done-right-building-a-generic-typed-cache-layer-in-nestjs-865e82c57f26?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Christian Obar`**
+✍️ **posted by `Alabi Temitope David`**

-<blockquote>Based on the latest CAP update in the official docs, React and VueJS are now fully supported as frontend options.
-I tested the setup…
+<blockquote>Part 2 covered secondary indexes and the full repository integration.
 Continue reading on Medium »</blockquote>

+<h3>7.
+How I Built a Multitenant WhatsApp Marketing SaaS with OpenAI in 30 Days — What I Learned - <a href="https://medium.com/@inpured.marketing/how-i-built-a-multitenant-whatsapp-marketing-saas-with-openai-in-30-days-what-i-learned-701879c40eec?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Inpured Marketing`**

+<blockquote>A client came to me with what sounded like a straightforward requirement — automate their WhatsApp marketing.
+They ran a marketing agency…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Stop Writing Manual CSVs: Meet cap-mock-generator for SAP CAP Applications - <a href="https://berkay-ergun.medium.com/stop-writing-manual-csvs-meet-cap-mock-generator-for-sap-cap-applications-6e85a24c5c0e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Berkay Ergun`**

+<blockquote>If you have ever worked on an SAP Cloud Application Programming Model (CAP) project, you know the exact drill.
+You design a beautiful .cds…
+Continue reading on Medium »</blockquote>

+<h3>9.
+I Spent Two Months Building NestJS Without Understanding It - <a href="https://medium.com/@shwetank-tripathi/i-spent-two-months-building-nestjs-without-understanding-it-f527420a06e8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shwetank Tripathi`**

+<blockquote>For the past two months, I’ve been working with NestJS.
+Continue reading on Medium »</blockquote>

+<h3>10.
+How I Built a Healthcare REST API That Treats Data Integrity as a Security Problem - <a href="https://medium.com/@kamoellenkganakga/how-i-built-a-healthcare-rest-api-that-treats-data-integrity-as-a-security-problem-9f63e61a21b2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kamogelo Ellen Kganakga`**

+<blockquote>If a doctor edits a patient’s record and nobody can prove what changed, the system has already failed.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Stop Using JavaScript for Everything: The Future of Native Web UI (2026 Edition) - <a href="https://medium.com/@trsachinn/stop-using-javascript-for-everything-the-future-of-native-web-ui-2026-edition-fd88d71ae3ff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 React Patterns That Professional Developers Use - <a href="https://medium.com/@baheer224/12-react-patterns-that-professional-developers-use-b617579c4275?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Singh`**
+✍️ **posted by `TechByRahmat`**

-<blockquote>For the past six years, as an instructor at On Time Tech Academy, I’ve seen hundreds of students struggle with the same problem: “Why is…
+<blockquote>Writing React code that works is one thing.
+Writing React code that scales, stays maintainable, and survives years of development is…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Built and Launched a React Project Using AI in 7 Days — Here’s Everything That Went Right and… - <a href="https://medium.com/@mayankgairola114/i-built-and-launched-a-react-project-using-ai-in-7-days-heres-everything-that-went-right-and-f8d2bb3b2bcf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Importance of Having a Website in the Digital Age - <a href="https://medium.com/@iammksh/the-importance-of-having-a-website-in-the-digital-age-ed13b7fcd233?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mayank Gairola`**
+✍️ **posted by `Mukesh pradhan `**

-<blockquote>A real account of shipping a side project under pressure, with AI as a co-pilot and occasional saboteur.
+<blockquote>Discover why a professional website is the foundation of business growth, credibility, and online success in 2026.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js Page Router vs App Router: What Changed and Which One Should You Use? - <a href="https://medium.com/@nithinvp3599/next-js-page-router-vs-app-router-what-changed-and-which-one-should-you-use-6a99a20b22cf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Forget JS Scroll Listeners: Master CSS Scroll-Driven Animations in 2026 - <a href="https://medium.com/@trsachinn/forget-js-scroll-listeners-master-css-scroll-driven-animations-in-2026-362a73fdf9b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithinbarath V.P`**
+✍️ **posted by `Sachin Singh`**

-<blockquote>A practical comparison of Next.js Page Router and App Router, including routing, data fetching, layouts, performance, and migration…
+<blockquote>For six years, as an instructor at On Time Tech Academy, I’ve watched students struggle with the same “frontend rite of passage”: the…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Persiapan Project WordPress Theme Development & Optimization - <a href="https://medium.com/@bahrisaidsaidul/persiapan-project-wordpress-theme-development-optimization-60b1169c60ac?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Promises Explained: From Callback Hell to Clean Async Code - <a href="https://medium.com/@ashaabikawat/javascript-promises-explained-from-callback-hell-to-clean-async-code-ce646a4b129b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bahrisaidsaidul`**
+✍️ **posted by `Ashaaa`**

-<blockquote>Project ini bertujuan untuk membangun website toko UKM menggunakan WordPress dengan custom theme, Custom Post Types (CPT), Advanced Custom…
+<blockquote>When I first started learning async JavaScript, as a self-taught JS learner, I started with callbacks.
+I went straight into practicing…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Visualisasi Data dan Optimasi Freelance Dashboard dengan React & Chart.js - <a href="https://medium.com/@bahrisaidsaidul/visualisasi-data-dan-optimasi-freelance-dashboard-dengan-react-chart-js-6cc23665e8ff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Deploy a Website on GitHub Pages: A Complete Beginner’s Guide - <a href="https://medium.com/@backrun/how-to-deploy-a-website-on-github-pages-a-complete-beginners-guide-0b033a64eef0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bahrisaidsaidul`**
+✍️ **posted by `Backrun`**

-<blockquote>Setelah fondasi dashboard selesai dibangun, langkah berikutnya adalah mengubah data mentah menjadi informasi yang mudah dipahami.
+<blockquote>GitHub Pages Is the Easiest Free Hosting You’re Probably Not Using.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Understanding X.509 Certificates: A Beginner’s Guide to Digital Trust - <a href="https://medium.com/@shubham.patel191295/understanding-x-509-certificates-a-beginners-guide-to-digital-trust-d4bbf8f73674?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham Patel`**

-<blockquote>Have you ever wondered what happens when you see that little lock icon 🔒 in your browser’s address bar?
-Continue reading on Medium »</blockquote>

-<h3>7.
-I Built an AI Chatbot for Websites to See How Fast Modern SaaS Tools Could Take Me - <a href="https://medium.com/@contact_84172/i-built-an-ai-chatbot-for-websites-to-see-how-fast-modern-saas-tools-could-take-me-fbd860cc4dd4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Fisher`**

-<blockquote>I Built an AI Chatbot for Websites to See How Fast Modern SaaS Tools Could Take Me
-Continue reading on Medium »</blockquote>

-<h3>8.
-Holographic computing & Holographic uni multimedia - <a href="https://medium.com/@nsuslovi/holographic-computing-holographic-uni-multimedia-0e630f4c9f5b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Disappearing Airline: How Travel Platforms Sell Convenience and Outsource Responsibility - <a href="https://medium.com/@kosi.gramatikoff/the-disappearing-airline-how-travel-platforms-sell-convenience-and-outsource-responsibility-c565071df880?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikolay Suslov`**
+✍️ **posted by `Kosi Gramatikoff`**

-<blockquote>Krestianstvo Wavefront Evaluator have moved past the classical Von Neumann architecture.
-Here, the wave medium is the processor, and the…
+<blockquote>My wife’s recent attempt to travel from Bulgaria to China became an unexpected lesson in the darker side of modern online travel platforms…
 Continue reading on Medium »</blockquote>

 <br/>